fendit/MP/UKCOVID-19 Dashboard/ReadMe.md

 * [References](https://github.com/fendit/MP/tree/master/UKCOVID-19%20Dashboard#references)

 ### Purposes
-This script is to show that:
+These R scripts are to show that:
 1. how data visualisation can be done with package such as Shiny, leaflet and plotly
 1. how to set up a webpage with two .R files, namely 'ui.R' and 'server.R'